whatthesquanch/grocerybill/README.md

 # grocerybill
-This pseudocode outlines the steps involved in creating a Java program to calculate and display the average weekly and monthly grocery bill for a family of four with and without a coupon.
+This pseudocode outlines the steps involved in creating a Java program to calculate and display the average weekly and monthly grocery bills for a family of four with and without a coupon.

 1. Import Scanner Class to take input from user